 System level consulting

-- Zephyr RTOS Consulting: linux has revolutionized the way we build modern web services.
-Open source ecosystem of reusable libraries and tools has been instrumental to this.
-To develop high quality embedded systems it is good to take what is already available and adopt it to a specific application.
-Zephyr RTOS, being fully embraced by the Linux foundation is a fantastic alternative to the linux kernel on resource constrained devices (32KB FLASH).
-Open source nature of these tools means that development often proceeds with a blazing speed that is never achievable by any single entity on their own.
+- Zephyr RTOS Consulting: To develop high quality embedded systems it is good to take what is already available and adopt it to a specific application.
+Zephyr RTOS, being fully embraced by the Linux foundation is a fantastic alternative to the linux kernel on resource constrained devices (starting from 32KB FLASH).
+Open source nature and high focus by the community on quality of architecture means that development often proceeds with a blazing speed that is never achievable by any single team on their own.
 Keeping up to these changes can be a challenges.
 Getting technical help when you need it is absolutely essential.

 - Renode simulation consulting: renode is another very powerful platform used by Swedish Embedded Platform SDK which takes care of emulation.
-Renode provides the infrastructure necessary for defining hardware configurations and interacting with the simulation which itself runs on a highly optimized emulator (based on QEMU).
+Renode provides the infrastructure necessary for defining hardware configurations and interacting with the simulation which itself runs on a powerful emulator core.
 This in itself is a massive piece of infrastructure with support for over 50 hardware configurations and ability to define any combination of peripherals quite easily.
 Understanding how to leverage this to your best advantage is of utmost importance.
 We provide you with knowledge and experience in integrating these systems efficiently into your workflow.
 Swedish Embedded SDK provides a baseline for this integration.

 - Swedish Embedded Platform SDK: the platform SDK itself provides a platform for integrating many different tools and allows us to deliver progressively better service to you as a consulting client.
 It ensures that we never need to solve the same problems twice.
 Meaning that you get a lot of development work done for you free of charge.
 However the most valuable work is the work that directly affects your product performance and for this it is necessary to do work directly related to your products.
 This is what a large portion of our consulting is about - helping you extract value out of what we already have and make any necessary changes to make this process of extracting value faster.